drnic/searchcraft/README.md

 * Dumps `db/schema.rb` whenever materialized view is updated
 * Annotates models whenever materialized view is updated, if `annotate` gem is installed
 * Namespaced models/builders will use the full namesapce + classname for the materialized view name
+* Rake tasks to refresh all materialized views `rake searchcraft:refresh`, and check if any views need to be recreated `rake searchcraft:rebuild`

 ## Development